barjac/freedv-rade-build/README.md

     5. Type: 'freedv-rade-build/freedv-rade-build'

 Now put the kettle on it will take a while!

 On completion you should see a message to that effect and instructions on how to launch the program.

+If you are using hamlib don't forget to add yourself to the 'dialout' group.

+## Testing new updates

+To test a rebuild of freedv-2.0-dev after changes in the git repository you can simply re-run this script.

+**However:** this will ovewrite the current version.

+To retain the current one, before rebuilding a new one just re-name the freedv-rade directory to freedv-rade-bak or similar:

+'mv freedv-rade freedv-rade-bak'

+***Have fun with FreeDV!***